wraiford/blank-gib/STYLEGUIDE.md

 But on the whole, we sacrifice slivers of performance for logging and then later, we will cull this back.

+#### exceptions and UNEXPECTED exceptions

+_Note: the `genuuid` is a workspace keyboard snippet that is expanded in the IDE to a valid UUID.
+For AIs, just type `genuuid` and the human (me I guess!) will manually expand it, so we have a legit UUID._

+* All exceptions should have three things:
+  1. log context (usually ${lc} in the templated string)
+  2. message
+  3. UUID with `E` inside parens, e.g., `(E: 7acca8fd4cc8f7b6e980ec4865ca4925)`
+* "UNEXPECTED" exceptions are like code assertions.
+* "normal" exceptions are those that can happen during the course of events.
+Logic flow is usually not exception-based, prefering other workflow constructs.
+  * sometimes, especially when consuming other libs/std code, we have to use exceptions for the logic flow because that is how those libs are designed.
+* Almost all functions should rethrow exceptions.

+#### use "sub-functions/methods" to organize complex fns/methods

+Whenever a function or method starts growing in complexity and size, it often needs to be broken down into smaller parts.
+But really these parts only belong to that function or method.
+When this is true, sometimes we place the function nested in the scope, and sometimes we create what I call a "sub-method".
+For these, the naming convention is `[super method name]_[sub-method name]`, e.g., `doSomething_doAPart({...})`.

+These should always *NOT* be exported in the case of functions, and `private` in the case of methods.
+Usually these will only be called from within the primary method.
+These should be located just above the primary function/method declaration and should be enclosed in region tags:

+`// #region doSomething` and `// #endregion doSomething`

+Note that the `#endregion` tag has the same exact text as the opening tag and is not just a bare `#endregion` comment like most code bases.

+One real world example is with `renderUI`: `renderUI`, `renderUI_header`, `renderUI_content`, `renderUI_footer`, etc. But note that because some of these stand on their own for micro-updates, they are sometimes called outside of the primary method.

 ### Markdown

 * Use asterisks for bullets.